 - reaching out socially to others, such as friends or coworkers

 Emotional abuse is never the fault of the person experiencing it.
-It can cause both long-term and short-term consequences for people subjected to it.
+It can cause serious short-term and long-term effects for people facing it.

-Children who have been subjected to emotional abuse may continue to feel its effects into adulthood.
-These effects could include extremely low self-esteem, seeking bad relationships, and other physical or mental effects.
+Children who have experienced emotional abuse may continue to feel its effects into adulthood.
+These can include extremely low self-esteem, negative relationships, and other physical or mental health effects.

 Support and resources are available for people who experience emotional abuse.
 People can reach out to an organization, helpline, or healthcare professional.
 If a person feels that they are in any immediate danger, they can call 911.